gabisurita/gabisurita.github.io/content/testing-swagger-spec.rst

-`OpenAPI <https://github.com/OAI/OpenAPI-Specification>`_ (formally known as Swagger) is a standard describe REST APIs on a computer and human readable way.
+`OpenAPI <https://github.com/OAI/OpenAPI-Specification>`_ (formally known as Swagger) is a standard to describe REST APIs on a computer and human readable way.
-It can be used with several utilities, like automated server and client code generation, generating interactive documentation and mock testing.
+It can be used with several utilities, like automated server and client code generation, generating interactive documentation, prototyping and mock testing.

 The Swagger way of describing an API usually assumes you are creating the Spec **before** coding the API.
 What is expected using this workflow is that everything after the spec